reagro/carob/README.md

 All data should be downloaded from a URI.
 Data that does not have a URI should be hosted somewhere.
 We can  host it on the [carob dataverse](https://dataverse.harvard.edu/dataverse/carob/).

 The script file should be `<uri>.R`  where <`uri`> is a normalized URI (see example scripts).
 You should use standard variable names if available, and express all data in standard units.
-See `terms.csv` in the `terms` folder.
+See the `.csv` files in the `terms` folder.

 ### Get the data